AguaClara/ram_pump/Spring 2019/Spring2019RamPump.md

 #### Ching Pang, Cheer Tsang, Alyssa Ju, Iñigo Cabrera
 #### March 15, 2019

-**[Sidney: Hey Ram Pump!
-I'll be making comments on your report in these square brackets.]**

 ## Abstract
 The AguaClara Vertical Ram Pump (ACVRP) was an innovation that will enable water to be pumped from lower elevations to higher elevations using the driving force of falling water.
 The ACVRP improved on a conventional ram pump design by increasing its space efficiency and decreasing its capital cost.
 Although a prototype had been built, it had not reached the target pumping efficiency.
 The goal of this semester was to optimize the ram pump efficiency by finding the necessary forces to open and close the valve at the ideal times.

-**[Nice work!
-This is a very succinct abstract.
-An overall comment for the manual: Please remember to write in past tense as it would be someone in the ~future~ reading your final manual.
-Refer to Will's Technical Writing Presentation or our team's Grammar Guidelines on Confluence.]**

 ## Introduction